The salary-day autopilot

 Pick one.
 Set up the standing order.
 Review once a year.

-Research on charitable giving and identity (Charities Aid Foundation, 2022) found that people who give by standing order are significantly more likely to describe themselves as "someone who gives" compared with people who give by one-off donations of equivalent annual value.
+CAF's 2022 research found that people who give by standing order are significantly more likely to describe themselves as "someone who gives" than people who donate equivalent amounts one-off.
 That self-description matters.
 It predicts future giving better than any other variable they measured.

 What to do now